 where the first morphism is the pull-back of the map $\triv\ra\DD(\wt \BX)^\otimes$ which induces $1\mapsto1\otimes s_\alpha$ on the $W$-sections. \end{defn} Note that $s_{\alpha,\DD}:\triv \ra \DD(X)^\otimes[\ivtd p]$ only depends on $(X,\iota)\in \RZ_\BX(R)$ but not on the choice of $\wt \BX$.
 Indeed, the morphism

 uniquely determines $s_{\alpha,\DD}$.

 It is clear that each $s_{\alpha,\DD}$ is Frobenius-equivariant, but it may \emph{not} come from a morphism of crystals $t_\alpha:\triv\ra\DD(X)^\otimes$.
 Even if it does, such a morphism $t_\alpha$ of (integral) crystals may not be uniquely determined by $s_{\alpha,\DD}$ due to the existence of non-zero $p$-torsion morphism when the base ring $R$ is not nice enough.
 (See Appendix in \cite{MR700767} for such an example.)
-To deal with this problem, we work only with the morphism of (integral) crystals $t_\alpha:\triv\ra\DD(X)^\otimes$ giving rise to $s_{\alpha,\DD}$ which is ``liftable'' in some suitable sense.
+To deal with this problem, we work only with a morphism of (integral) crystals $t_\alpha:\triv\ra\DD(X)^\otimes$ giving rise to $s_{\alpha,\DD}$ which is ``liftable'' in some suitable sense that we now describe.